jucron/spring5-mvc-rest-security/README.md

 # Spring Framework 5 MVC Rest Application - JWT SECURITY

+REST application built in my Spring Framework 5 course.
 This is the same project based on the spring5-mvc-rest Application (from my repository), but with the implementation of a JWT Token security layer.

 Check the Swagger Api Documentation: [Live Server Test](https://mvc-rest-security.herokuapp.com/) Please NOTE: Swagger documentation will return 'Forbidden 403' response, since fetching Data is limited by security.